Last updated November 2020

-What should you know when a website uses FullStory?
+What should you know when a website or native mobile application uses FullStory?

-Thousands of companies use FullStory every day to see their websites through their users’ eyes.
+Thousands of companies use FullStory every day to see their websites and native mobile applications through their users’ eyes.
 FullStory’s session replay and analytics capabilities help web teams troubleshoot bugs, support their customers, and build better experiences.
 To learn more about FullStory, visit our home page.

 What information is recorded?

-A website using FullStory may be recording any of the following information:
+A website or app using FullStory may be recording any of the following information:

 Data controllers may only send this data with consent or legal basis.